UEFI Install for Root ZFS Ubuntu 18.10

 chroot /mnt/rpool/ /bin/bash --login

-Now we can update our software and perform locale and time zone setup:
+Now we can update our software:

 apt update